PrineetKaur/AI-Doc-Pipeline/README.md

 This architecture demonstrates a practical approach to introducing AI into technical documentation workflows while maintaining transparency, reliability, and human oversight.

 Also, a mock provider is included for local testing, while external LLM providers can be connected through configuration.
+The AI Interface doesn't know whether it is talking to *OpenAI, Claude, Gemini, Ollama, or a Mock AI*

-Inspired by software engineering principles like: *abstraction, separation of concerns, avoiding vendor lock-in, safe experimentation, reproducibility*
+Inspired by popular software engineering principles like: *abstraction, separation of concerns, avoiding vendor lock-in, safe experimentation, reproducibility*

 ------------------------------------------------------------------------